TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 # Model kinds

-This page describes supported kinds of [models](overview.md) which ultimately determine how the data for a model gets loaded.
+This page describes the supported kinds of [models](overview.md), which ultimately determines how the data for a model is loaded.

 ## INCREMENTAL_BY_TIME_RANGE

 Specifies that the model should be computed incrementally based on a time range.
-This is a good choice for datasets in which records are of temporal nature and represent immutable facts like events, logs or transactions.
-Using this kind for datasets that fit the described traits usually results in significant cost and time savings.
+This is an optimal choice for datasets in which records are of temporal nature and represent immutable facts such as events, logs, or transactions.
+Using this kind for datasets that fit the described traits typically results in significant cost and time savings.

-As the name suggests a model of this kind is computed incrementally, meaning only missing data intervals are processed during each evaluation.
-This is in contrast to the [FULL](#full) model kind, which causes the recomputation of the entire dataset every time the model is evaluated.
+As the name suggests, a model of this kind is computed incrementally, meaning only missing data intervals are processed during each evaluation.
+This is in contrast to the [FULL](#full) model kind, where the entire dataset is recomputed every time the model is evaluated.

-In order to take advantage of the incremental evaluation, the model query must contain an expression in its `WHERE` clause which filters the upstream records by time range.
-SQLMesh provides special macros which represent the start and the end of the time range that is being processed: `@start_date` / `@end_date` and `@start_ds` / `@end_ds`.
-Please refer to [Macros](../macros.md#predefined-variables) to find more information on these.
+In order to take advantage of the incremental evaluation, the model query must contain an expression in its `WHERE` clause that filters the upstream records by time range.
+SQLMesh provides special macros that represent the start and end of the time range being processed: `@start_date` / `@end_date` and `@start_ds` / `@end_ds`.

+Refer to [Macros](../macros.md#predefined-variables) for more information on these.

-Below is an example of a definition which takes full advantage of the model's incremental nature:
+Below is an example of a definition that takes advantage of the model's incremental nature:
 ```sql linenums="1"
 MODEL (
   name db.events,